awsomplak/secure_nextcloud_casaos/README.md

 12. Click on **Add a public hostname** and form will show up.
 13. When defining the **Public Hostname** for your Nextcloud service (e.g., `nextcloud.yourdomain.com`), configure it to point to your **Nginx Proxy Manager** instance:
     * **Service Type**: `HTTP`
     * **URL**: Fill with your `Local Network IP` (e.g., `192.168.0.16`) without port cause Nginx Proxy Manager will handle any domain that access your local network IP will be pointing to what kind of your app.
-You can find the your local network ip by typing this command on terminal `ifconfig`.
+You can find your local network ip by typing this command on terminal `ifconfig`.

 ---